 Compressed breathing air is not immune from this danger.

-Last summer, 12 students in the UK were hospitalized for carbon monoxide poisoning after taking a scuba diving class.
+One summer, 12 students in the UK were hospitalized for carbon monoxide poisoning after taking a scuba diving class.
 Unfortunately some of these situations turn deadly, as in the case of a Calgary woman who died while diving off of the coast of Mexico in 2012.

 Carbon Monoxide is dangerous because it competes with oxygen for binding sites in hemoglobin cells found in your blood.
 In high enough concentrations it can kill in less than an hour.
 While the effects of exposure to lower levels of Carbon Monoxide are not quite well understood, it is believed that long term exposure can cause serious, sometimes permanent damage to both the brain and heart.
 (Greiner 1996)